daormar/thot/README.md

 Installation
 ------------
-To install Thot, first you need to install the autotools (autoconf, autoconf-archive, and automake packages in Ubuntu).
+To install Thot, first you need to install the autotools (autoconf, autoconf-archive, automake and libtool packages in Ubuntu).
 If you are planning to use Thot on a Windows platform, you also need to install the Cygwin environment.

 Once the autotools are available (as well as Cygwin if required), you can proceed with the installation of Thot by following the next sequence